-All laboratories applying for or holding a clinical laboratory permit must participate in proficiency testing for tests/analytes offered by the laboratory that are included in New York State proficiency testing programs and/or CLIA subpart I (42 CFR 493 subpart I) and adhere to the following testing procedures.
-Failure to comply with these procedures may result in sanctions being brought against participating laboratories under state and federal regulations.
+All laboratories applying for or holding a clinical laboratory permit must successfully participate in proficiency testing for tests/analytes offered by the laboratory that are described in CLIA subparts H and I (42 CFR 493 subpart H and 42 CFR 493 subpart I).
+Laboratories must designate annually the proficiency testing providers and products they will use to satisfy NYS requirements.
+Laboratories designate PT using the eCLEP module on the Health Commerce System for each category held; laboratories applying for new categories or new permits are contacted by CLEP.
+Failure to comply with these requirements and adhere to the following testing procedures may result in sanctions being brought against participating laboratories under state and federal regulations.

-- The laboratory shall participate in the New York State proficiency testing program for each permit category and tests for which the laboratory seeks or currently holds a permit, and for which graded as well as educational proficiency testing is offered.
-Alternatively, the laboratory may participate in proficiency testing designated by the Department as equivalent to New York State proficiency testing.
-In addition, the laboratory shall participate in CMS-approved proficiency testing for tests/ analytes included in CLIA subpart I that are not included in New York State proficiency testing.
+- The laboratory shall participate in a CMS-approved proficiency testing program for each permit category and tests for which the laboratory seeks or currently holds a permit, and is formally evaluated by the CMS-approved proficiency testing program.

 - The laboratory shall examine, test, or analyze the proficiency samples in the same manner as clinical specimens, consistent with its routine workload.